sandeep-singh-79/fully-completed-microservices-Java-Springboot/README.md

 - The `.github/workflows/pact-cdc.yml` workflow automates:
   - Starting Pact Broker and WireMock using docker-compose
   - Waiting for service readiness
+  - Ensuring the target environment exists in the broker (auto-creation if needed)
-  - Running all consumer and provider contract tests
+  - Running all consumer contract tests and generating pact files
-  - Publishing pacts and provider verification results to the Pact Broker
+  - Publishing pacts to the broker with version and environment tags
+  - Running provider verification for both product and order services, publishing results with version and environment tags
-  - Validating the presence and verification status of all contracts
+  - Validating the presence and verification status of all contracts in the broker
+  - Running `can-i-deploy` checks to ensure provider verification results are present and contracts are deployable for the target environment
+  - Uploading pact files and provider logs as workflow artifacts
   - Cleaning up containers at the end
 - The workflow runs on every push and pull request to `main`.
 - See the workflow file for details and step-by-step automation.